cuba-rnd/spring-script-repositories/README.md

 }
 ```
 The implementation should be able to find script source text based on scripted method's signature.
 As an example, the
-library provides a default implementation ```GroovyScriptFileProvider``` for a provider that reads text files from a classpath.
-File name should
+library provides a default implementation ```GroovyScriptFileProvider``` for a provider that reads text files from a source root.
-have the same name as a method and the file should have ```.groovy``` extension.

 Interface for script executor:
 ```java